irishask/Fake_and_Real_news_classification-FINAL_NLP_project/README.md

 The objective of this NLP project was to build a classifier that can predict whether a piece of news is fake or real based on its content.

-For EDA & Text Preprocessing for NLP were used: data cleaning, feature engineering, WordCloud visualizer, handling outliers by using CountVectorizer, regEx, nltk, and spaCy (to receive named entities),
+For EDA & Text Preprocessing for NLP were used: data cleaning, feature engineering, WordCloud visualizer, handling outliers by using CountVectorizer, regEx, nltk, and spaCy for tokenization, named entity recognition, and lemmatization.

-For prediction were used different Bag Of Words models, as well as Deep Learning NLP models.
+For prediction were used different Bag Of Words models with sklearn (Logistic regression, Random forest), as well as Deep Learning NLP models with tensorFlow.keras: RNN architecture with different Embeddings.

 The data used for this project was drawn from Kaggle datasets:  https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset.